Phantom: A Love Story.byTamLin01©

 "Darling, what's wrong?" said Phillip.

 He put his arms around her.
-She resisted, but he did not let her go, and eventually she gave in, leaning against him.
+She resisted, but he didn't let her go, and eventually she gave in, leaning against him.
 He stroked her hair.

-"Penelope, don't talk this way," said Phillip, stroking her hair more.
-"I know it's hard to accept that your father is gone, but nothing terrible will happen to us."
+He stroked her hair some more.
+"I know it's hard to accept that your father is gone, but nothing terrible will happen to us," Phillip said.

 "Won't it?" said Penelope.
 "Something terrible happens to all of us, eventually.
 Why not today, or tomorrow, or the next?"

-She went to the French doors.
-She saw the lights, heard the tumult of noise.
-"What if they're out there right now, plotting to scalp and skin us all, like a pack of wild Indians?
-Or what if they're breeding some plague that will kill us, and get into the fields, and infect the new cotton, and kill everyone who touches it?
+She went back to the French doors.
+She saw the lights, heard the tumult of noise outside.
+"What if they're out there right now, plotting against us?
 What if —"

 "As you've already said," said Phillip.

-"Tomorrow I want you to turn out Jeremiah and the other house slaves, and hire back the old staff."
+"Tomorrow I want you to turn out Jeremiah and the other house slaves."

 Philip sighed.
 "We've discussed this, darling."